rizkymashudi/rizkymashudi/README.md

 I'm a Junior iOS Developer 📱, and Web dev enthusiast 💻
 </h2>

 I've worked as web developer using laravel while in college for less than 2 years.
-Currently learning and passionate in iOS development and related technology, also Web development and UI/UX enthusiast.
+Currently passionate learning in iOS development and related technology, also Web development and UI/UX enthusiast.
 I love the entire process when developing creative apps or websites, feeling the challenge when facing obstacle and find the solution.

 ### 🤝 Connect with me: